 Further action in this instance includes defamatory and false statements being made.
 These can be supported by independent reports stating that the car seat clearly had inherent faults that were not disclosed at the point of sale.
 This would be a misrepresentation that falls under the Misrepresentation Act 1967.

 What are your thoughts on this?
-Have you successfully dealt with a data protection breach?
+Have you successfully dealt with a General Data Protection breach?